PySisyphe/Sisyphe/readme.md

 Unzip the downloaded archive into the directory of your choice.
 The PySisyphe folder can be placed anywhere; it does not have to be in the Program Files directory on Windows or the Applications directory on MacOS. **We recommend copying it to the user directory**.
 To launch the software, double-click on PySisyphe.exe on Windows or PySisyphe.app on MacOS.
 PySisyphe may take more than a minute to start up when running for the first time.

-**PySisyphe may trigger false alerts from antivirus software, mainly on the Windows platform (e.g., Avast One).
-In this case, be sure to add the PySisyphe.exe to the list of trusted software.**
+**PySisyphe may trigger false alerts from antivirus software, particularly on the Windows platform (e.g., Avast One).
+If this happens, be sure to add PySisyphe.exe to the list of trusted software.**